asmeurer/python-unicode-variable-names/docs/continue-characters.md

 character including the first, see the [Start Characters](start-characters).

 You can also view the <a href="continue-characters.md">raw markdown</a> for this page.

+There are a total of 2908 characters in this list.

 ## Continue Characters

 This page was generated using Python version 3.8.2, which